Meet the Board of Directors : Board of Directors

 Term: November 2022 - November 2026

-Kim Filiatrault, Place3@bcmud.org, was born in Canada, spent part of his childhood in Germany, moving to Texas in 1999 with his wife Lori and two sons Justin and Shane.
+Kim Filiatrault, Place3@bcmud.org, was born in Canada and spent part of his childhood in Germany.
+He moved to Texas in 1999 with his wife, Lori, and two sons, Justin and Shane.
 Kim received his U.S. Citizenship in November 2013.

-Kim is a long-time resident of Cat Hollow and served on the Cat Hollow Homeowners Association Board of Directors and several HOA committees for 11 years.
+Kim is a long-time resident of Cat Hollow, and for several years he has served on the Cat Hollow Homeowners Association Board of Directors and several HOA committees.
 He served on the District’s Parks and Recreation Advisory Committee from 2005 until his appointment to the BCMUD Board of Directors in January 2015.
 Kim subsequently served on the Community Center Advisory and Technology Committees.

-Kim feels strongly about the importance of maintaining and improving our community.
-Among other projects, he spearheaded and managed the Liberty Walk Trailhead Gardens providing materials for the pergola and building it himself with the help of family, friends, and neighbors.
+Kim feels strongly about the importance of maintaining and improving the BCMUD community.
+Among other projects, he spearheaded and managed the Liberty Walk Trailhead Gardens by providing materials for the pergola and building the structure with the help of family, friends, and neighbors.

 Kim loves technology and has been self-employed in that field for most of his career.
-He has travelled extensively both domestically and internationally providing him with a wide awareness of business strategies.
-Kim continually strives to simplify tasks, reduce costs, and make things more interesting using his extensive knowledge of the technology industry.
+His extensive domestic and international travels have provided him with a wide awareness of business strategies.
+Kim continually strives to simplify tasks, reduce costs, and make things more interesting by using his extensive knowledge of the technology industry.

-Maintaining and growing District services and amenities are Kim’s main priority; this includes everything from our water and wastewater, to our parks and Community Center.
+Maintaining and growing District services and amenities are Kim’s main priority.
+This includes everything from the District's water and wastewater to its parks and Community Center.

 Top of Page